Uncovering the Hidden Security Features of ML-KEM

 In this manner, cloud applications (represented by the VPN gateways in Figure 1) can request for quantum keys from the QKDLite instances.

 Alternatively, QKDLite supports internal key creation using quantum random seeds pulled from a connected QRNG device or QRNG-as-a-Service, resulting in quantum keys that can also be used and stored without a QKD infrastructure.
-In this setup, a secret 'Transport Key' must be pre-injected into both QKDLite instances.
-The quantum key is wrapped with the Transport Key, exported from the main QKDLite instance and sent to the remote QKDLite instance.
-The remote QKDLite instance is able to unwrap the key because it has the same Transport Key.
+In this setup, a quantum key is generated from the QRNG source in the main QKDLite instance and subsequently replicated to the remote QKDLite instance.

 In either case, users have access to a shared set of quantum keys available for consumption without needing to directly interface with QKDEs.
 On top of this, QKDLite allows for custom key policy management: controlling key availability and expiration.
 The number of keys always available can be set, as well as how often keys are refreshed, accommodating for high-volume usage of ephemeral keys that may be needed in cloud applications.